HendrikStrobelt/miniClip/README.md

 ### Insight: A prime/prefix can influence results
-Using a prime like "an image of" can increase the similarity of close descriptions and image embeddings and decrease similarity for descriptions that are off.
-See the following book example.
+Using a prime like "an image of" can change the similarity of close descriptions and image embeddings.
+The phrase "a barrel and a chair" without prefix seems is slightly more similar to the image embedding.
+The difference for "some clothes" with and without prefix are more significant.
+Independent of the prefix, the saliency maps seem to point to the same objects.
 <img src="assets/clipper_image_primes.jpg" width=100% >
-Surprisingly, the phrase "an image of a book" does not produce a significant saliency map.
-Does this align with our human understanding of the phrase?
-We would expect a more prototypical image of a book rather than a book as one item in a complex room scene.
-Answers are welcome :)

 ### Insight: Text adversaries are dominant
 It seems that text labels on top of an images are dominant over image content.
 In the following example, we observe a very strong focus on the word "pharao" which is completely outside of the image context.
 Even small sub-phrases, like "ph" or "pha" already guide the saliency strictly towards the text label.